 Our behaviour can exacerbate this.
 If we change our behaviour when these noises occur this can make our pet will be more anxious.

 We often do not know peoples pets have noise phobias until the 5th November when there is little training or counter conditioning that we can do to try and train a dog into not being scared of loud noises and have little option but to use sedatives.
-Obviously drawing the curtains, having the radio on and providing a safe 'den' the dog can seek refuge in may help.
+Obviously drawing the curtains, having the radio on, toys and other distractions and providing a safe 'den' the dog can seek refuge in may help.eg crate (keep door open) covered by a towel, or similiar hiding place created using a table and a blanket.